brendancooper/otel-ebpf-syscallmon/README.md

 If no `-c/--comm` options are given, all processes are monitored (except the monitor itself).

 Output
-Every 10 seconds the program prints lines like:
+Every interval the program prints lines like:

-PID: 1234  syscall: sendmsg (47)  count: 10  avg_ms: 0.123  max_ms: 0.456  bytes: 4096
+PID=1234 comm=nginx call=write count=42 avg_ms=0.123 max_ms=0.456 bytes=65536

 Notes
 - The user program contains a small syscall name map for common syscalls.
 You can extend `syscall_name()` with additional names or integrate a full syscall table.
-- If bpftool is not available, generate the skeleton header manually or use libbpf's build system.
+- If bpftool is not available, you can manually place a suitable `vmlinux.h` (matching your kernel) into the workspace; the Makefile will otherwise attempt to produce one from `/sys/kernel/btf/vmlinux`.

-- By default the user-space monitor writes its own PID into a BPF map so the eBPF program ignores events from the monitor process (prevents the program from monitoring itself).
-To disable this behavior remove or skip populating the `monitor_pid_map` in `user_monitor.c`.
+- The monitor writes its own PID into a BPF map so the eBPF program ignores events from the monitor process (prevents self-observation).
+Remove the `monitor_pid_map` update for different behavior.

-- Command filtering implementation details: the eBPF side keeps a hash map of allowed `comm` strings (up to 64 entries).
+- Command filtering: the eBPF side keeps a hash map of allowed `comm` strings (up to 64 entries).
 A second array map holds a single enable flag.
 If filtering is enabled and a task's `comm` is not present, the event is skipped early.
-This minimizes per-event overhead when no filtering is requested (just a single flag check).
+Overhead is minimal when filtering is off (one map lookup for the flag, then proceed).
+- CO-RE eliminates the need to manually maintain tracepoint struct layouts; field offsets are resolved via BTF at load time, making the program more portable across kernel versions.